RIF Frequently Asked Questions

 Do tenants have to be using Housing Choice Vouchers (HCVs, also known as Section 8)?

 No. The unit rent must meet the affordable rent requirement, but it does not have to be paid through voucher.
-However, landlords who rent to tenants with an HCV are eligible and encouraged to apply for RIF loans.
+Landlords who rent to tenants with an HCV are eligible and encouraged to apply for RIF loans.
 HCV units are not subject to the affordable rent limits and landlords can continue to request rent increases through PHA.

 How do I apply for a RIF loan?